hasebems/Loopian_Rust/doc/manual_en.md

 - Loaded content is stored in history and can be recalled line by line using cursor (up/down) keys
 - `!history.`*filename* (or `!h.`*filename*): Load the specified file to history only
     - Commands loaded to history only are not played
-    - Scroll Text displays `">> History: 0000n"` and can be selected using up/down keys
+    - Commands displayed Scroll Text can be selected using up/down keys

 ### File Description Rules